zunes/Zune-Research/docs/OpenGL ES.md

 # OpenGL ES
-The Zune HD supportes the OpenGL ES 2.0 standard, which is basicaly OpenGL 2.0 but with a programmable render pipeline.
+The Zune HD supports the OpenGL ES 2.0 standard, which is basically OpenGL 2.0 but with a programmable render pipeline.

 ## Getting Started
 All you have to do in order to initialize OpenGL in your application is to include ``zdkgl.h`` and call ``ZDKGL_Initialize()`` on startup.
 Make sure to call ``ZDKGL_Cleanup()`` before exeting.